History of Starling Marte in Timeline

 Starling Marte

-Starling Marte is a Dominican professional baseball outfielder currently playing for the New York Mets in MLB.
-Debuting in 2012 with the Pittsburgh Pirates, Marte has also played for the Diamondbacks, Marlins, and Athletics.
-A two-time All-Star and Gold Glove Award winner, Marte is recognized for his speed and fielding ability.
+Starling Marte is a Dominican professional baseball outfielder currently playing for the New York Mets.
+He debuted in MLB in 2012 with the Pittsburgh Pirates and has also played for the Diamondbacks, Marlins, and Athletics.
+A two-time All-Star and Gold Glove Award winner, Marte is known for his speed and defensive abilities.
 In 2021, he led MLB in stolen bases with 47.
-Currently, he leads all active MLB players in stolen bases (354) and triples (55).
+Currently, he holds the active lead in both stolen bases (354) and triples (55) among all MLB players.

-In 1922, Walter Mueller was the last Pittsburgh Pirate player to homer on the first pitch of his major league career before Starling Marte.
+In 1922, Walter Mueller homered on the first pitch of his major league career.
+On July 26, 2012, Starling Marte became the first Pirate to homer on the first pitch of his major league career since Walter Mueller did so in 1922.

 October 9, 1988: Starling Marte's Birth

 On October 9, 1988, Starling Javier Marte was born.
-He is a Dominican professional baseball outfielder.
+He is a Dominican professional baseball outfielder currently playing for the New York Mets of Major League Baseball (MLB).

 Others born on this day/year